 Review depth varies wildly by who reviews

-The output of the monthly agent is a fragility register — a ranked table of every service with its composite score and per-layer breakdown.
-This is not a dashboard that lives on a TV screen nobody watches.
-It is a document delivered to engineering leadership with three sections:
+The output of the monthly agent is a fragility register — a ranked table of every service with composite score and per-layer breakdown.
+Not a dashboard on a TV nobody watches.
+A document delivered to engineering leadership, structured into three zones:

-- Red Zone (score 70-100): Services requiring immediate attention.
-Schedule dedicated remediation sprints or reduce deploy frequency until stabilized.
+- Red Zone (70-100): Services that need attention now.
+Schedule remediation sprints or reduce deploy frequency until the score drops.

-- Yellow Zone (score 40-69): Services with accumulating risk.
-Add to the next quarter's technical debt budget.
-Assign specific owners for the highest-contributing signal layer.
+- Yellow Zone (40-69): Services accumulating risk.
+Land in next quarter's debt budget.
+Assign an owner for the highest-contributing signal layer.

-The register includes a trend indicator for each service — whether its fragility score increased, decreased, or stayed flat compared to last month.
+The register includes a trend indicator for each service — whether fragility increased, decreased, or stayed flat versus last month.
 A service that moved from 35 to 52 in one month deserves more attention than one that has been stable at 55 for six months.
+Trend is the leading indicator.
+Absolute score is the lagging one.

 Data Sources Required